This has got to be one of the most frustrating things someone with IBS can hear from a doctor: “It’s just stress…”

 That was a hard negative habit to crack.
 But I finally managed it.

-But there is no point on the one hand trying to tone your vagus nerve and become less reactive while taking any
+There is no point on the one hand trying to tone your vagus nerve and become less reactive while taking any kind of stimulant.

 But I can’t get rid of stress!